Which hair straightening treatment will you pick?

-You’ve probably heard a lot about this hair straightening treatment, so it’s difficult to know what is fact or fiction.
-But the truth is, the Japanese straightening treatment is probably one of the most expensive and (more importantly to note) damaging treatment on the market.
-So do bear this in mind before you book an appointment.
+You’ve probably heard a lot about this permanent hair straightening treatment, so it’s difficult to know what’s fact or fiction.
+But the truth is, Japanese straightening treatments are probably one of the more expensive treatments on the market, which is worth bearing in mind before you book an appointment.

 The treatment works by applying a pre-conditioner to the hair to help protect it, before applying a mixture of chemicals.
 This chemical cocktail permanently changes the structure of the hair by breaking the hair bonds.
-After the treatment has been rinsed out, it’s finished off with an intensive blow-drying and straightening process, and most likely another straightening session after that.
+After the treatment has been rinsed out, it’s finished with a blow-drying and straightening process.

-All-in-all it’ll probably take 4-6 hours to complete this straightening treatment (plus a follow-up appointment a few days later).
-The lengthy and costly process isn’t offered any at many salons, but we suggest skipping this strenuous straightening treatment all together, as the damage it can cause to your tresses is irreversible.
+All-in-all it’ll probably take 4-8 hours to complete this straightening treatment (plus a follow-up appointment a few days later).
+The lengthy and costly process isn’t offered at many salons, and as amazing as the end results sound, this treatment can be very damaging to your hair.

 Keratin straightening treatment

 The first thing to note is that technically, keratin treatments aren’t really straightening treatments.
 The truth is that they’re more of a smoothing treatment, which can leave your hair frizz-free and healthier-looking.
 In fact, there are many types of keratin treatments available.
-And unlike Japanese straightening or relaxers, keratin treatments aren’t permanent, lasting from 2-6 months – be sure to use a keratin-infused shampoo and conditioner for best results.
+And unlike Japanese straightening or relaxers, keratin treatments aren’t permanent, instead, they last from 2-6 months – be sure to use a keratin-infused shampoo and conditioner for best results.

 The most widely known treatment within this family is the Brazilian blow-dry.
 It works by applying keratin to the hair and sealing it in by blow-drying the hair afterwards (hence the name!).
 This treatment can take 2-4 hours to complete.

-Although, it works in a similar way to Japanese straightening, the main point of difference is that relaxers do not permanently alter your hair structure.
+Although it works in a similar way to Japanese straightening, the main point of difference is that relaxers do not permanently alter your hair structure.
 What this treatment does is simply straighten the hair’s alignment, temporarily changing the texture of curly and coily hair.
-So don’t worry, your curls will definitely bouncy back if you want them to!
+So don’t worry, your curls will definitely bounce back if you want them to!

 DIY straightening treatments

-When it comes to chemical treatments, we always suggest going to a trained professional to receive your treatments (chemicals and an untrained hand don’t mix).
-But there are some at-home straightening treatments now available on the market.
+When it comes to chemical treatments, we always suggest going to a trained professional (chemicals and an untrained hand don’t mix).
+But there are some at-home hair straightening treatments now available on the market.
 These range from smoothing keratin types that are ‘sealed’ with flat irons, to lye and non-lye chemical relaxers for black hair.

 Want to know how to do these treatments at home?
 Before you set off to do some DIY straightening treatment on your hair, read our guide first!

-So, now you know what’s what of the straightening treatment world – which of these will you be trying to tame your hair?
+So, now you know what’s what of the straightening treatment world – which of these will you be trying?